 Example of a Bitcoin Public Key: 3E6Nkgz8DXzYEqhXuw4CMsU44geHD2r5tE

-Similar to how you use a PIN to authorise a debit card transaction in a shop, each wallet has a password that you enter to authorise the private key to sign the transaction and send the funds.
+Similar to how you use a PIN to authorise a debit card transaction in a shop, each wallet has a password that you enter to authorise the transaction and send the funds.
 You can change the password at anytime.
 Most wallets also utilise a QR code (similar to a barcode) which you can scan to save typing the long public key.

-The easiest way to accrue cryptocurrencies is If you have a product or service to sell – how about adding a 10% discount to your next invoice if clients pay in cryptocurrencies, put a sign on your shop window saying “we accept cryptocurrencies” or sell a cake to a neighbour in Crypto?
+Once you have a wallet the easiest way to accrue cryptocurrencies is If you have a product or service to sell.
+How about adding a 10% discount to your next invoice if clients pay in cryptocurrencies, put a sign on your shop window saying “we accept cryptocurrencies” or sell a cake to a neighbour in Crypto?

 Coinbase (Buy with your debit card)